quantumphysicist/phd-work/helper_scripts/readme.md

-# Teaching-Data-Science
+# Helper Python Scripts
- Materials created for teaching data science.
-Please also see the [Supplementary Material for my YouTube Videos](https://github.com/quantumphysicist/YouTube-Videos_Data-Analysis-With-Python).
+ Scripts created for PhD research.
+Updated for GitHub post-doctorate.

 ## File Descriptions <a name="files"></a>

 `unzip_all_zip_files_verbose.py`